niklasfink/MustMail/README.md

 ```
 3. Change to the installation directory: `cd /opt/MustMail`.
 4. Create the appsettings.json file alongside the executable: `sudo nano appsettings.json`.
-5. Add the following to the file and fill in ClientId, TenantId, ClientSecret, and SendFrom between the empty double quotes:
+5. Add the following to the file and fill in ClientId, TenantId, ClientSecret, and AllowedSenders between the empty double quotes:
 ```json
 {
   "Graph": {